odriverobotics/ros_odrive/README.md

 bool trajectory_done_flag

+This is a message that will be published from the Odrive consistently when data is available.

 The message consists of all the fields from ODriveStatus followed by all the fields from ControllerStatus.
 When the node receives status data back from the CAN bus it populates the ODriveStatus message, the ControllerStatus message and now it will populate the ODriveStatusAdvanced message using that same information and will publish that message when it has all the necessary data for each message.

 The topic of the ODriveStatusAdvanced publisher is "odrive_status_advanced".
 Though it should be noted that because of how the odrive_node works that in practice the topic will be the odrive's namespace followed by "odrive_status_advanced".
 E.g. "/pitch/odrv1/odrive_status_advanced".

 ### ValueAccess ###

 We've added a custom ROS service to access or change arbitrary values on the odrive.

 The structure of the service call is as follows: uint8 opcode
 uint16 endpoint_id